RUFUS H. NIMS, AIA (1913-2005)

 1956 - aka House for Frigidaire Series, aka Kitchen Plan Program.
 In July 1955, Frigidaire asked architects Robert Little, Carl Koch, Harwell Hamilton Harris, A. Quincy Jones/Frederick Emmons, and Nims to design houses showcasing the kitchen.
 One could order the booklet for $1.00.
 Published in several January 1956 newspapers plus the July 1955 issue of House & Home magazine.
 Status unknown.

-1956 - The John H. Messmore House, 100 Sonomo Avenue, Redington Beach FL.
+1953 - The John H. Messmore House, 100 Sonomo Avenue (later 1st Street East), North Redington Beach FL.
 Commissioned 1954.
 Featured in Architectural Record Houses of 1957.
-Status unknown.
+Messmore was a Howard Johnson's owner.
+The house featured Muzak that was in the hotel.
+Sold to Bob Sprouls, editor to Cracked Magazine.
+Destroyed around 1996.

 1956 - The LaRicos House, Roanoke County VA.
 Status unknown.